CloudGeometry/cg-devx-docs/docs/cgdevx_apps/cgdevx_argocd.md

 ### Embrace the Future of Kubernetes Application Management with ArgoCD and CGDevX

-ArgoCD, integrated seamlessly with CGDevX through Keycloak, offers an intuitive and powerful solution for continuous delivery.
+ArgoCD, integrated seamlessly with CGDevX through Vault, offers an intuitive and powerful solution for continuous delivery.
 Embrace the GitOps philosophy and witness the ease with which your team can deploy and manage applications in Kubernetes.

 Experience the true potential of ArgoCD and CGDevX today - the future of Kubernetes application management awaits!